 Files bring a beautiful tabbed UI (User Interface) without letting you open different hard drives and folders in separate tabs, making it quite helpful.
 Even it allows users to set different layout modes for files and folders.

-Apart from that, you can toggle the preview pane to see the details of the video files, PDFs, folder on the bottom part of this free tool; for instance, along with the video or image preview, it will show the details of file/folder name, path, no of items, etc.
+Apart from that, you can toggle the preview pane to see the details of the video files, PDFs, and folder on the bottom part of this free tool; for instance, along with the video or image preview, it will show the details of file/folder name, path, no of items, etc.

 Though Windows 11/10 already comes with a pretty good touch-optimized file explorer, they are limited in functionalities.
-There are several features available in the Files app; one of them is Tabbed Interface.
+There are several features available in the Files app; one of them is the Tabbed Interface.
 There is no need to open multiple file explorer windows to access more than one item at a time.
 Click on the plus (+) sign on the toolbar to open a new tab in the same interface.

 How to use the Files UWP File Manager app?

-Using the “Files” file manager is quite simple, and you can learn all of the features of this application in just five minutes—first, all you need to navigate to Microsoft Store and install it on your Windows 10 machine.
+Using the “Files” file manager is quite simple, and you can learn all of the features of this application in just five minutes—first, all you need to do is navigate to Microsoft Store and install it on your Windows 10 machine.
 Once the app is installed on your PC, launch the application to see its interface, and you will see hard drives and folders (Desktop, Downloads, Pictures, Documents, Music, Videos, etc.).
 You will even find a sidebar on the left pane to view the list of hard drives, cloud drives, favorites (Desktop, Downloads, Documents, Recycle Bin, etc.), etc.

 By accessing its Settings, you can change the behavior and look of this app, for instance, Appearance, On Startup, Preferences, Widgets, Multitasking, Files & Folders, Experimental, etc.

 You can open a New Tab by clicking on the plus (+) button on the top part of its interface, just like you use on web browsers.
-By pressing plus icon, you can add multiple tabs and open your favorite drives and folders in those tabs.
+By pressing the plus icon, you can add multiple tabs and open your favorite drives and folders in those tabs.
 You can switch from one tab to another tab by clicking on them.
 It is even possible to open a folder or drive in a new tab or new window by right-clicking it.

 How to use Layout modes on the Files app?